About Us

 FAQs

-• We are not “in-network” with insurance companies, which means we don't bill insurance directly.
-However, many families with PPO plans receive partial or full reimbursement for our services.
+• We are “insurance friendly,” which means that we use a third party (Mentaya) to bill your claims to your insurance if you have out-of-network coverage.
+Many families with PPO plans receive partial or full reimbursement for our services.

 How it works:

-• Pay for your session at the time of your appointment
+1. Pay for your session at the time of your appointment.

-• We provide a monthly Superbill (detailed receipt) for you to submit to your insurance
+2. Request a monthly Superbill (detailed receipt) from your provider for you to submit to your insurance.

-• Your insurance company sends reimbursement directly to you (if you have out-of-network benefits)
+3. Your insurance company sends reimbursement directly to you (if you have out-of-network benefits).

 Questions to ask your insurance company: